hubmannj/NWTK-Cheatsheet/Cisco.md

 0 XOR 1 = 1

 Result = 111
-111 is 7 if you read it in Binary.
-So for this Connection, Link 7 (the last) is used.
+111 is 7 if you read it in binary.
+So for this connection, link 7 (the last) is used.

 PAGP and LACP have different modes.
-You can compare it with DTP where you negotiate a Channel.
+You can compare it with DTP where you negotiate a channel.

 ### PAGP
 Let´s begin with the truth table of PAGP.